-- Internet access services
+- Internet access services,

 - IP/ MPLS Virtual private networks

+- SD WAN services

+- Cloud InterconnectInternet based Voice services

-- Internet based Voice services
+- Internet based voice services

-- Layer 1 / Layer 2 networks
+Layer 1 / Layer 2 networks

 - Data center / cloud interconnections

 Each point of presence contains data communications equipment housed in a secure facility owned, leased or operated on an infrastructure co-location basis by our Company.
-The last mile connecting to the customer can be a leased line, ISDN or point-to-multipoint radio link which we have licensed from the Wireless Planning Commission.
+The last mile connecting to the customer can be a leased line, ISDN or point-to-multipoint radio link that we have licensed from the Wireless Planning Commission.
 We also use certain frequency radios, which do not require an operating license, in some locations.
 Our larger corporate customers access the point of presence directly through leased lines or wireless links.

+Network Architecture

-Network Architecture: We ensure network reliability through several methods and have invested in proven technologies.
-We use router to route traffic between nodes interconnected using a high-speed interface.
-Most of our applications and network verification servers are manufactured by IBM, Sun and Hewlett-Packard.
+We ensure network reliability through several methods and have invested in proven technologies.
+We use routers to route traffic between nodes interconnected using a high-speed interface.
+Most of our applications and network verification servers are manufactured by market leaders in telecom equipment.